jhumphres/GeorgeEats/README.txt

 🚀 Installation Steps
 Add Route to main.py

-Copy and paste the handle_food() function and the following route definition into main.py: python
+Copy and paste the handle_food() function and the following route definition into main.py (with the rest of the routes) - Your smart, you will find it.
-Copy
-Edit

 app.router.add_get('/letseat', self.handle_food)
-Place Static Files

-Move the following files into the static folder: index.html script.js style.css
+Move the following files into the static folder (replace everything in static): index.html script.js style.css

 Start the Web Server

 Start the server (main.py) using the instructions provided by disguise.